SESARLab/mfh-dl-performace-testing/thesis.md

 - **Optimizer**: the component that applies further transformations on the execution plan to optimize query execution.
 - **Metastore**: the component that stores all schema's tables, partitions and buckets metadata, including the list of columns, columns type, data location on HDFS, serialization and deserialization strategies required to read and write data from and to tables.
 Metadata is usually stored on an external relational database, like MySQL or PostgreSQL and not directly on HDFS.
 - **Execution engine**: the component which instructs Hadoop to perform the execution plan.
 - **SerDe**: "Serializer and Deserializer" (SerDe) is the primary interface used by Hive to perform I/O operations on HDFS.
-One of the core principles of Hive is that it doesn't own HDFS file format; a user could store data in HDFS in various file formats, and Hive uses SerDe to read and write data back and forth to HDFS supporting that specific file format.
+One of the core principles of Hive is that it does not own HDFS file format; a user could store data in HDFS in various file formats, and Hive uses SerDe to read and write data back and forth to HDFS supporting that specific file format.

 #### Query execution

 When the Driver receives a query from a client, it creates a session handle for that client and forwards the query to the Compiler:

 1. The Compiler retrieves the necessary metadata from the Metastore; metadata is used to type-check the query expressions and eventually prune partitions data based on query predicates.
-2. The Compiler produces a query execution plan in the form of a DAG, where each vertex is a MapReduce job to be executed
+2. The Compiler produces a query execution plan in the form of a DAG, where each vertex is a MapReduce job to be executed.
-2. The Optimizer applies columns pruning and other optimizations to the query execution plan
+2. The Optimizer applies columns pruning and other optimizations to the query execution plan.
-2. The Execution engine submits each MapReduce job of the query execution plan to Hadoop for parallel processing
+2. The Execution engine submits each MapReduce job of the query execution plan to Hadoop for parallel processing.
-2. In each task, the SerDe deserializer associated with the table is used to read the rows from HDFS files and to return data to the client
+2. The SerDe deserializer associated with the table reads the HDFS files' rows and returns data to the client in each task.

 #### Data Model and Storage

 In order of granularity, data in Apache Hive is organized into:

 - **Databases**: namespaces that group tables, views, partitions, columns etc.
-- **Tables**: similarly to relational databases tables, they are homogenous units of data within the same schema.
+- **Tables**: similarly to relational databases tables, they are homogenous data units within the same schema.
 All data of a table is stored in `/user/hive/warehouse/databasename.db/tablename/` directory of HDFS;
   Apache Hive also supports *external* tables, or instead tables created on preexisting files or directories in HDFS.
 - **Partitions**: each table can have one or more partitions keys that determine how the data is stored on HDFS; all data with the same partition key are held together into the same partition.
 For example, in a table T, with a `date` partition, all data for a particular date are stored in the `T/data=<date>` directory on HDFS.
 Partitions allow users to retrieve data that satisfies specific predicates efficiently.
 For example, a query on T that satisfies the predicate `T.date='2022-02-02` would only look at files stored in the `T/data=2022-02-02/` directory on HDFS.
 - **Buckets**: data in each partition may be further divided into buckets based on the hash of a column in the table; each bucket is stored as a file in the partition directory.
-Bucketing allows the system to evaluate queries that depend on a sample of data efficiently.
+Bucketing allows the system to efficiently evaluate queries that depend on a sample of data.

 #### SQL capabilities